vaiish371/tp/docs/UserGuide.md

 ***
 ### 2.4.9 Sorting Module Assignments : `sort assignments by deadline`

-Sorting the assignments in the module by deadline allows you to easily keep track of which assignments have to be graded soon.
+This command allows you to sort the assignments in the module by deadline and helps you to easily keep track of which assignments have to be graded soon.
 The assignments are sorted based on the urgency of the grading from the most urgent to the least urgent. </br>

 Here are some special cases to consider when sorting assignments: